-3.9.1 Better consultation and involvement may assist in a reduction of conflict in decision making.
-The consultation techniques proposed in this Scheme aim to reduce conflict and seek consensus, by using structured engagement and active involvement of stakeholders, communities and interested parties.
-It is important that agreement can be met with the overall strategy of the LDP in the early stages of the process.

-3.9.2 Where consensus cannot be achieved, it is imperative that the sources of information leading to a decision are explicit and respected by all parties.
-In those instances where consensus cannot be reached, other pertinent matters such as national policy will be considered in determining any outcome.
-In appropriate instances where there is no conflict with such matters, progression may be made on a majority basis.
+- 3.9.1 Better consultation and involvement may assist in a reduction of conflict in decision making.
+The consultation techniques proposed in this Scheme aim to reduce conflict and where possible seek consensus, by using structured engagement and active involvement of stakeholders, communities and interested parties.
+It is important that agreement is sought with the overall strategy of the LDP, particularly in the early stages of the process. - 3.9.2 Where consensus cannot be achieved, it is imperative that the sources of information leading to a decision are explicit and respected by all parties.
+In those instances where consensus cannot be reached, other pertinent matters such as national policy, evidence etc will be considered in determining any outcome.